Fornebubanen in numbers

 Prestigious project, filled with challenges

-Coordination and detecting issues
+Coordination and issue-tracking

 This is where Vrex comes in

-Visual inspections to reduce mistakes
+Visual inspections to reduce mistakes, and faster approvals

-By using VR with a direct connection to BIM-hotel and issue management system the team eliminates the need for confusing phonecalls and e-mails.
+By using VR with a direct connection to BIM-hotel and issue management system the team eliminates the need for confusing phone calls and e-mails.

-In short; Mistakes are found earlier, and discussions and clarifications can be done imidiately without delay.
+In short; Mistakes are found earlier, and discussions and clarifications can be done immediately without delay.
 Conclusion and comments made inside VR is automatically sent back to the project management system using BCF through the Vrex integrations.

 Working in this way benefits A-lab, Cowi, Multiconsult and Zaha in all three parts of the tripple-bottom-line.